isaaxh/50-js-problems/README.md

 # 50-JS-Problems

 In this repo, I will I solve 50 small JS Projects to practice JavaScript.

 ## List of JS-Problems

+- Print all even numbers between 1-10
-- Reverse a String
+- Reverse a Strings
 - Check if a String is Palindrome
 - Find the Longest Word in a String
 - Capitalize the First Letter of Each Word in a String